 MILWAUKEE -- One fingerprint at a crime scene gave away the lead suspect in a murder investigation.
-Now, U.S. Marshals are hoping viewers can help track down where 20-year-old Jaylind Newell is.
+Now, U.S. Marshals have tracked down 20-year-old Jaylind Newell.

 It’s a unique pattern of lines that can give away where you've been...